djetton6/djetton6/README.md

 My developer journey began as a City Year Corps Member in LA, where a student’s question, “Why do I need Algebra?” inspired me to dive into coding.
 I told them, “So you can learn how to code,” and from that moment, I was hooked.
 After self-teaching and volunteering at Teens Exploring Technology, I joined Illinois Tech’s Global Leaders Program to further my passion for education and tech.

 With 5+ years of experience as a Software Engineer, I specialize in React, Next.js, and TypeScript, and have delivered solutions in Python, Java, and React Native.
-My interests include Web Performance and Product Engineering, particularly building things from scratch.
-Highlights include improving test coverage by 90% and winning a Hackathon for a major retailer.
+My interests include Web Performance and Product Engineering, especially green field projects.

-I blend continuous learning, technical leadership, and mentorship in my work.
-I’ve mentored nearly 100 students and helped interns build the confidence to thrive in software engineering.
+My super power is asking not being afraid or ashamed to ask questions, leading to my team feeling confident that we've found the correct solution.

-#### 🚀 Words I Live By: “Will code for donuts” — but after working with great developers, “First-principles development always wins.”
+#### 🚀 Words I Live By: “Will code for donuts” — but after working with great developers, “First principles development always wins.”

 ### Languages & Tech: